 Risks of Having Cracks in the Basement Floor

-Not only are floor cracks an unattractive problem to find in your home, but they can also be signs of even bigger issues - foundation problems.
+Not only are basement floor cracks unattractive, they can also be signs of even bigger issues—foundation problems.
 If ignored, these problems can lead to weak foundation walls and a wet basement.
 Here’s what can happen if you neglect cracks in your basement floor:

 Any cracks in your basement floor have the possibility to leak and cause water seepage.
 The ground underneath your foundation is full of moisture, so when there are cracks in the foundation, it lets pressure force the water up into your basement.
 Once moisture exists in your basement, bigger problems like mold and bacteria growth can begin to form, causing serious health hazards for you and your family.

 For the most part, concrete basements will always crack.
 Fortunately for most homeowners, small cracks from shrinkage rarely impact the structural integrity of the home.
 That is not so true for larger cracks, which is caused by instability of the soil beneath the home.
 It’s important to be able to identify the bigger floor cracks because it can lead to serious issues.
 If you notice significant basement floor cracks, have them inspected right away by a professional to assess the potential for greater damage.